2019 Nobel Prize in Literature: International reactions

 The Intercept published a number of articles by Peter Maass criticizing Peter Handke's Nobel Prize in Literature reception because of his attitudes towards the Srebrenica massacre committed by the Bosnian Serbs.
 In another article by Intercept, Maass went to great length to call Handke an "exponent of white nationalism".
 Subsequently, in an interview conducted by Maass in December 2019, asking Handke whether the 1995 Srebrenica massacre (8,000 unarmed Muslim men and boys were killed by the Bosnian Serb Army of Republika Srpska) had happened, Handke responded: "I prefer toilet paper, an anonymous letter with toilet paper inside, to your empty and ignorant questions."

-Maass also claims that two Nobel prize jurors were adhering to conspiracy theories with regard to American involvement in the Balkan conflict and that they were "misinformed" about Handke's literary achievements.
+Maass also claims that two Nobel prize jurors, Henrik Petersen and Eric Runesson, were adhering to conspiracy theories with regard to American involvement in the Balkan conflict and that they were "misinformed" about Handke's literary achievements.
 Germany's Eugen Ruge also protested against the scale of the criticism.
 In November 2019, around 120 authors, literary scholars, translators, and artists expressed their unease in an open letter.
 They felt that the criticism against Handke was no longer rational.
 The letter stated that the criticism of Handke "consists almost entirely of hatred, resentment, insinuations, distortions and the like.
 It has degenerated into anti-Handke propaganda."

 On December 10, 2019, Christina Doctare participated in a demonstration at Norrmalmstorg in Stockholm wherein she returned her Nobel Peace Prize medal from 1988, which she was awarded jointly in her capacity as a member of the United Nations peacekeeping forces.
 "The academy has shown arrogance, ignorance and a lack of knowledge by giving Handke the award," she said.
 "Literature can never be above war crimes.
 Those who say so have blood on their hands."